great-expectations/great_expectations/docs/guides/expectations/how_to_use_self_initializing_expectations.md

 ---
-title: How to use self-initializing Expectations
+title: How to use auto-initializing Expectations
 ---

 import Prerequisites from '../../guides/connecting_to_your_data/components/prerequisites.jsx' import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

-This guide will walk you through the process of using a self-initializing <TechnicalTag tag="expectation" text="Expectations" /> to automate parameter estimation when you are creating Expectations interactively by using a <TechnicalTag tag="batch" text="Batch" /> or Batches that have been loaded into a <TechnicalTag tag="validator" text="Validator" />.
+This guide will walk you through the process of using a auto-initializing <TechnicalTag tag="expectation" text="Expectations" /> to automate parameter estimation when you are creating Expectations interactively by using a <TechnicalTag tag="batch" text="Batch" /> or Batches that have been loaded into a <TechnicalTag tag="validator" text="Validator" />.

 :::note PREREQUISITES: THIS HOW-TO GUIDE ASSUMES YOU HAVE:
 - Completed the [Getting started tutorial](../../tutorials/getting_started/tutorial_overview.md)